highcharts-for-python/highcharts-maps/docs/errors.rst

 Handling Errors
 *******************

-Because **Highcharts Stock for Python** produces exceptions which inherit from the standard library, it leverages the same API for handling stack trace information.
+Because **Highcharts Maps for Python** produces exceptions which inherit from the standard library, it leverages the same API for handling stack trace information.
 This means that it will be handled just like a normal exception in unit test frameworks, logging solutions, and other tools that might need that information.